dlr-eoc/ukis-frontend-libraries/scripts/library/README.md

 - List all projects with dependencies and peerDependencies

 - Set versions of all projects in dist folder
+- Set versions of all projects in source (projects) folder
 - Show a dependency graph
 - Check if all dependencies are listed in the package.json of the project

 - Run ng test for all projects
 - Run ng build for all projects (with toposort dependencies)

+Check help `node index.js -h` for more information.